srxqds/ZipWrapper/README.md

 # ZipWrapper
-A simple zip wrapper based on Lzma and Zlib compress algorithm
+A simple zip wrapper based on Lzma and Zlib compress algorithm.